 the tourism concept.
 Medical tourism has people from across the globe travelling

 to other countries to get medical, dental and surgical care.

 India is the destination for cardiology, orthopaedics, transplants, and in wellness, preventive, and alternative medicine.
 Chennai is one of the most popular destinations for medical treatment.
 The city is the choice for bone marrow transplants, cardiac bypasses, eye surgeries, alternative medicine, and even hip replacements.
 Mumbai is has several super speciality hospitals, research and diagnostic centres for dentistry, orthopaedic and weight loss surgeries.

 India's go-to vacation destination, Goa is becoming a medical hub which offers complete rejuvenation on its world class beaches.
 New Delhi is home to private hospitals with special facilities for tourists, including packages for general surgery, heart care, and neurosurgery.

 India offers world class medical facilities to medical tourists in world class hospitals and the doctors are comparable with any of the doctors in western countries.
 India also offers the most competitive prices.
 Indian hospitals have invested heavily in order to attract medical tourists to India.
 They have set up hospitals in major cities and tourism destinations with the intention of attracting non-residents from the world over.

-'Medical tourism in India' is the buzzword now.
+'Medical tourism and health tourism in India' is the buzzword now.
 The government as well as private players are keenly assessing the potential and means to tap the same.
-The boom in state-of-the-art hospitals and well-qualified doctors, have attracted the patient population from neighbouring countries, the Middle East and the West who are looking for quality affordable cost-effective treatment.
+The state-of-the-art hospitals and well-qualified doctors, have attracted the patient population from neighbouring countries, the Middle East and the West who are looking for quality affordable, and cost-effective treatment.